 I celebrated five years of blogging last month.

-My 4th-anniversary blogging reflections were so well-received, on my 5th anniversary, I’m sharing new information I discovered this year.
+My 4th-anniversary blogging reflections were so well-received, on my 5th anniversary, I’m sharing new blogger hacks I discovered this year.

 Here, on my 5th anniversary of blogging, let’s reflect on what I learned this year.